Hill Country New Homes: The Complete 2026 Buyer’s Guide

 What to Expect When Buying Hill Country New Homes

 Buying new construction in the Hill Country is different from buying a resale home.
 Most new construction homes take 6 to 12 months from contract to move-in, depending on the builder and level of customization.
-At communities like Double L Ranch, where six builder partners offer everything from production to semi-custom homes, you could close on a move-in ready home in as little as 30 to 60 days.
+Double L Ranch is currently in its planning and development phase, with home construction expected to begin in late 2026.
+With six builder partners offering everything from production to semi-custom homes, buyers will have a wide range of options once construction gets underway.

 Design and Customization